-Based on Ludovic Kennedy’s 1961 non-fiction book of the same name, this film was a sombre, articulate, and chilling dramatisation of the infamous murders in London when John Reginald Christie – a mild-mannered psychotic mass killer – murdered scores of women and buried them under the floorboards and inside the walls of his rooming house at 10 Rillington Place.
+Based on Ludovic Kennedy’s 1961 non-fiction book of the same name, this film was a sombre, articulate, and chilling dramatisation of the infamous murders in London when John Reginald Christie – a mild-mannered psychotic mass killer – murdered scores of women and buried them under the floorboards and inside the walls of his rooming house at 10 Rillington Place in Notting Hill.

-After the wrong man, Timothy Evans, was hanged, the furore that surrounded the case was responsible for the abolition of the death penalty in England.
+After the wrong man – Timothy Evans – was convicted and hanged in 1949, the furore that surrounded the case was responsible for the abolition of the death penalty in England.

-Richard Attenborough gives one of the screen’s finest and most subtle performances as the drab landlord who strikes again and again without suspicion and John Hurt is especially fine as the fall guy who goes to the gallows in his place.
+Richard Attenborough gives one of the screen’s finest and most subtle performances as the drab landlord who strikes again and again without suspicion, and John Hurt is especially fine as the poor illiterate fall guy who goes to the gallows in his place.

-Eerie, creepy, and fascinating, with meticulous details and actual locations.
-Better than any fictitious murder mystery a screenwriter could dream up because it is amazingly true.
+While 10 Rillington Place is not a film for people looking for fast-action suspense, it is eerie, creepy, and fascinating, with meticulous details and actual locations.
+And it’s better than any fictitious murder mystery a screenwriter could dream up because it is amazingly true.

-The result is scary, credible, and ultimately ironic, the impact gruesome yet hypnotic.
+The result is scary, credible, and ultimately ironic.
+The impact is gruesome yet hypnotic.

 John Reginald Christie